-10 ways to position your franchise as an Employer of Choice and strengthen your employee recruitment and retention
+10 ways to position your franchise as a top franchise workplace and strengthen your employee recruitment and retention

 Most companies spend significant amounts of time (and money) on creating a strong and memorable brand that resonates with consumers.
 For franchises it’s even more important.
 After all, the strength of the brand is part of what draws franchisees in — they know they’re starting a business that already has an established, recognizable presence in the marketplace.